jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ## Purity
 ## Isolation

-^ NOTES?
+^ A value is just a piece of data, like a string, a number, a collection, or a date.
+Values themselves do not change, so converting mutable objects into immutable values is a great way to eliminate state.

 ---

 # [fit] Structs
 # [fit] Enums

-^ These are Swift's value types.
+^ These are Swift's value types, which we can use to create our _own_ values.
 Classes, by contrast, are reference types.

 ---